The power of data mapping in the healthcare industry

 Deploying reporting tools

-Many reporting solutions employ unique terminology and data structures, so companies need to adjust their data to fit.
-Data mapping allows businesses to synchronize their data with the terminology and structure of reporting tools.
-It helps define what data is needed for specific analyses and reports, making decision-making more informed.
+Many reporting solutions employ unique terminology and data structures, so medical businesses need to adjust their data to fit.
+Leveraging data mapping, healthcare providers synchronize their data with the reporting terminology and structure.
+It helps define what data is needed for specific reports and records and streamlines this process.

 Electronic data interchange

-Electronic data interchange (EDI) automates document exchange between companies, optimizing processes, cutting costs, and boosting efficiency.
-In this case, data mapping specifies the data used in documents, where it’s located, and how it’s transformed to match partner systems.
+Electronic data interchange (EDI) automates document exchange between healthcare businesses — like hospitals and insurance companies — optimizing workflows and records management.
+In this case, data mapping specifies the data used in documents, where it’s located, and how it should be transformed to match the data structure required by the target software.

 Benefits of data mapping in healthcare